Top 10 Reasons To Commute By Bike

 Have you given some thought to riding your bike more or even commuting by bike to work or school via bike?

-Well, if you have already started taking steps to commuting by bike bravo to you!
+Well, if you have already started taking steps towards getting on the bike more bravo to you!

 If you haven’t started yet but are thinking about it here’s a list of reasons why you may want to get started go by bike.